santiment/academy/src/docs/metrics/open-interest/index.md

 ## Available Assets

-- Open Interest per exchange is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22exchange_open_interest%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
+- Open interest per exchange is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22exchange_open_interest%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)

-- Open Interest per settlement currency is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22open_interest_per_settlement_currency%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
+- Open interest per settlement currency is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22open_interest_per_settlement_currency%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)

-- Total Open Interest is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22total_open_interest%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
+- Total open interest is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22total_open_interest%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
 ---

 ## SanAPI

-- Open Interest per exchange is available under the `exchange_open_interest` name.
+- Open interest per exchange is available under the `exchange_open_interest` name.
-- Open Interest per settlement currency is available under the  `open_interest_per_settlement_currency` name.
+- Open interest per settlement currency is available under the  `open_interest_per_settlement_currency` name.
-- Total Open Interest is available under the  `total_open_interest` name.
+- Total open interest is available under the  `total_open_interest` name.

 ```graphql
 {